Chole masala | Chana Masala (vegan chickpea curry) with homemade chole masala powder recipe step-by-step recipe with video and photos.

 Raw dried chickpeas absorb a lot of water when soaked.
 Here, I am using one cup of dried chickpeas, which gives me just over 2.5 cups of cooked chickpeas.
 If you are using canned chickpeas, drain the liquid and measure 2.5 cups for this recipe.

-Chickpeas: I soak and boil dry chickpeas to make chole masala.
+Chickpeas: I soak and boil dry chickpeas for this dish.

 Chole masala powder: I use homemade chole masala powder but you may choose to use store-bought ones.